 Also, an excess of this vitamin can affect the cardiovascular system.
 The fact is that it reduces the amount of calcium in the arteries.
 This can lead to increased heart health problems.

-One serving contains 545 mcg of vitamin K.
+One serving contains 545 mcg of phytodione.

-This variety of cabbage has “lacy” leaves with a rich dark green color.
-Many nutritionists consider Kale an ideal product for weight loss.
+This variety of cabbage has “lacy” leaves with a rich, dark green color.
+Many nutritionists consider kale an ideal product for weight loss.
 The fact is that it is quite nutritious but low in calories.
 Also, it has a small number of harmful fats and carbohydrates.
 At the same time, Kale has a rich vitamin set and an abundance of useful substances and minerals.

-One serving contains 290 mcg of vitamin K.
+One serving contains 290 mcg of phylloquinone.